C-firefly/Telegram-Backup-System/README.md

 /storage/emulated/0/Download
 /storage/emulated/0/Pictures

-You can also scan the complete Termux storage directory.
+You can also scan the complete Termux shared storage directory.

 ---

 💾 3.
-Personal cloud-style backup
+Personal Cloud-Style Backup

 A Telegram private channel can be used as a simple remote storage destination.

-The bot uploads files to the channel while "backup_state.json" and "database.json" keep track of uploaded files.
+The bot uploads files to the channel while:

+backup_state.json
+database.json

+keep track of uploaded files and their metadata.

 ---

 🔄 4.
-Re-run backups on schedule without uploading everything again
+Re-run Backups Without Uploading Everything Again

 After a successful upload, the file path is stored in: